How do we calculate interest on your trading positions?

 The only difference to bear in mind is that, if you have a CFD, the charge is calculated in the market-denominated currency and then converted into your account currency.

 If you keep a non-forex position from a Friday to the following Monday we will apply overnight financing for the extra two weekend days on the Friday night.

-Be aware of leaving forex positions open after a Wednesday
+Leaving forex positions open after a Wednesday

 Financing charges will be applied for three days on forex positions left rolling from a Wednesday to Thursday.
 These are called ‘triple swaps’ and they exist because it takes two days for forex trades to settle.
 If they’re closed after a Wednesday they won’t be settled until after the weekend.